-For the purposes of satisfying a request from another country, the tax authorities may investigate banks' files provided they notify the taxpayer within 90 days after the exchange of information unless the other country explicitly requests not to inform the taxpayer or if the other country demonstrates that it has already notified the taxpayer (Article 333/1 CIR1992).^[14]
+For the purposes of satisfying a request from another country, the tax authorities may investigate banks' files, provided they notify the taxpayer within 90 days after the exchange of information unless the other country explicitly requests not to inform the taxpayer or if the other country demonstrates that it has already notified the taxpayer (Article 333/1 CIR92).
+[13]

 In criminal matters, pieces of evidence obtained irregularly cannot be set aside unless the irregularity affects the reliability of the evidence or the right to a fair trial or if compelling formalities have been disregarded (Article 32 of the Criminal Procedure Code).
-The Supreme Court has expanded this rule to pieces of evidence obtained by the tax authorities and used to establish a tax.^[15]
+The Supreme Court has expanded this rule to pieces of evidence obtained by the tax authorities and used to establish a tax.
+[14]

-ii Debates prior to assessment
+Debates prior to assessment

-If the tax authorities intend to adjust the taxpayer's liability, they must send it a notice of deficiency (Articles 346 and 351 CIR1992).
+If the tax authorities intend to adjust the taxpayer's liability, they must send it a notice of deficiency (Articles 346 and 351 CIR92).
 The notice of deficiency, which is an invitation to discussion, must mention all the elements on which the intended adjustment is based.
-No tax can be imposed on elements other than those in the notice.^[16]
+No tax can be imposed on elements other than those in the notice.
+[15]

 The taxpayer is allowed one month to answer the notice of deficiency (this is not applicable in respect of withholding taxes or if the rights of the Treasury are jeopardised).
-The one-month period starts running from the third working day following the sending of the notice of deficiency.^[17] The tax cannot be assessed before the end of this one-month period, unless the taxpayer responds before the end of this period.^[18]
+The one-month period starts running from the third working day following the sending of the notice of deficiency.
+The tax cannot be assessed before the end of this one-month period, unless the taxpayer responds before the end of this period.
+[17]

-Before assessing the tax, the tax authorities must reply to the arguments of the taxpayer (notification of assessment)^[19] (Articles 346 and 352 bis CIR1992).
+Before assessing the tax, the tax authorities must reply to the arguments of the taxpayer (notification of assessment)^[18] (Articles 346 and 352 bis CIR92).
 Although the assessment must be justified by elements mentioned in the notice of deficiency, the tax authorities may still change their legal analysis of the same elements.
-They may also use the same reasons in the notification of assessment as in the notice of deficiency if the taxpayer does not submit new arguments.^[20]
+They may also use the same reasons in the notification of assessment as in the notice of deficiency if the taxpayer does not submit new arguments. ^[19]

-Despite the taxpayer's disagreement, the tax may be assessed and established as a debt.^[21]
+Despite the taxpayer's disagreement, the tax may be assessed and established as a debt.-

-iii Limitations on assessment
+Limitations on assessment

-When the taxpayer files an accurate tax return in a timely manner, the tax must be assessed before 30 June of the year following the assessment year or six months after the filing of the tax return, whichever is later (Articles 353 and 359 CIR1992).
+When the taxpayer files an accurate tax return in a timely manner, the tax must be assessed before 30 June of the year following the assessment year or six months after the filing of the tax return, whichever is later (Articles 353 and 359 CIR92).

-However, if the tax authorities determine that the amount of tax due is higher than the amount resulting from the items reported in the return,^[22] the tax may be assessed within three years of the beginning of the assessment year.^[23] If the taxpayer fails to file its return in a timely manner, the tax may be assessed within four years.
-The assessment period may be suspended for six months at a maximum if the taxpayer files a complaint within that period (Article 354 CIR 1992).
+However, if the tax authorities determine that the amount of tax due is higher than the amount resulting from the items reported in the return, [21] the tax may be assessed within three years of the beginning of the assessment year.
+[22] If the taxpayer fails to file its return in a timely manner, the tax may be assessed within four years.
+The assessment period may be suspended for six months at a maximum if the taxpayer files a complaint within that period (Article 354 CIR92).

-The limitation period is extended to six years if the taxpayer files a semi-complex tax return (see Section II.i) and 10 years if the taxpayer files a complex tax return (see Section II.i.) or in the case of wilful attempt to defeat or evade tax (Article 354 CIR1992).
-If the authorities do not need to further investigate, they are not required to previously notify the taxpayer signs of fraud.^[24] The tax may be assessed within the 10-year period even if the authorities did not firstly make use of the initial three or four-year period in the absence of a timely tax return.^[25]
+The limitation period is extended to six years if the taxpayer files a semi-complex tax return and 10 years if the taxpayer files a complex tax return (see heading 'Debates prior to assessment') or in the case of fraud (Article 354 CIR92).
+[23] If the authorities do not need to further investigate, they are not required to previously notify the taxpayer signs of fraud.
+The tax may be assessed within the 10-year period even if the authorities did not first make use of the initial three or four-year period.